-This essay by Dr George Tzogopoulos, Research Fellow of ELIAMEP, outlines the course of Greek-American relations from 2015 onwards.
-It argues that Athens and Washington DC have entered a period of strong cooperation that can be further consolidated in 2020, following the scheduled meeting on 7 January 2020 between President Donald Trump and Prime Minister Kyriakos Mitsotakis.
-Defense, energy and trade are main focal points.
+With President Donald Trump and Prime Minister Kyriakos Mitsotakis scheduled to meet early this January, Dr. George Tzogopoulos, Research Fellow at ELIAMEP, outlines the course of Greek-American relations from 2015 onwards.
+Dr. Tzogopoulos argues that Athens and Washington DC have entered a period of strong cooperation that can be further consolidated in 2020.
+Defense, energy and trade are the main focal points.
 The agenda includes the need to create a new security environment in the Mediterranean – with Greece playing a key role.

 - The excellent status of Greek-American relations creates new opportunities for closer bilateral cooperation on defense, energy and trade.

-- While anti-Americanism in Greece is declining, there is widespread concern in the domestic public debate on whether the US will support Greece in the case of a crisis with Turkey in the Eastern Mediterranean
+- While anti-Americanism in Greece is declining, there is widespread concern in the domestic public sphere on whether the US will support Greece in the case of a crisis with Turkey in the Eastern Mediterranean.

-- US support to the trilateral cooperation of Greece-Israel-Cyprus will be boosted by the Eastern Mediterranean Security and Energy Partnership Act
+- US support to the trilateral cooperation of Greece-Israel-Cyprus will be reinforced through the Eastern Mediterranean Security and Energy Partnership Act.

-- The US-Greece Strategic Dialogue and NATO Mediterranean Dialogue are useful instruments for strengthening Greece’s role in the South, contributing towards a new security architecture
+- The US-Greece Strategic Dialogue and NATO Mediterranean Dialogue are useful instruments for strengthening Greece’s role in the South, contributing towards a new security landscape.

 You may find the Policy Brief here.